Five things to know about Jim Harbaugh's tenure as 49ers head coach

-As the Vikings gauge Michigan coach Jim Harbaugh's interest in their head coaching opening — and his interest in them — here are five things to know about Harbaugh's previous stint in the NFL as head coach of the 49ers from 2011-2014:
+As the Vikings gauge Michigan coach Jim Harbaugh's interest in their head coaching opening — including an interview scheduled for Wednesday in the Twin Cities — here are five things to know about Harbaugh's previous stint in the NFL as head coach of the 49ers from 2011-2014:

 1. 49ers landed a dynamic quick-fix artist.